nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Wednesday 8-Nov-2023

+Completed a few code challenges provided by MSFT Reactor - [CoPilot Adventures](https://github.com/microsoft/CopilotAdventures).
+The purpose is to exercise using GitHub CoPilot and learn some of its commands and capabilities.
+For example:

+- `CTRL + i` opens the command window.
+- "Slash Commands" are shortcuts to common tools.
+- `/doc`: Create code documentation.
+This is pretty good.
+- `/fix`: Attempts to fix problems with code.
+Occasionally this overrites perfectly good code that isn't related to the problem.
+Pay close attention while using it.
+- `/explain`: Explains what highlighted code does.
+This is fairly good, but it seems to give-up on occasion without providing a response.
+Trying again later usually works.
+- `/tests`: Generate unit tests for the highlighted code.
+This seems a little wonky and it doesn't do any setup like creating a test Project, installing dependencies for the test type (XUnit et al).

 ## Tuesday 7-Nov-2023

 Completed a code challenge developing a custom Stack.
 I wasn't able to write any code after designing and analyzing a solution so that is a failure.
 However, it's been some time since I've challenged myself in this way.
 A few hours later I wrote the code solution using TDD and within about an hour had a working library with unittests.